MicrosoftDocs/entra-docs/docs/identity-platform/reply-url.md

 # Redirect URI (reply URL) outline and restrictions

 To sign in a user, your application must send a login request to the Microsoft Entra authorization endpoint, with a redirect URI specified as a parameter.
-The redirect URI is a critical security feature that ensures authorization codes and access tokens are sent only by the Microsoft Entra authentication server to the intended recipient.
+The redirect URI is a critical security feature that ensures the Microsoft Entra authentication server only sends authorization codes and access tokens to the intended recipient.
 This article outlines the features and restrictions of redirect URIs in the Microsoft identity platform.

 ## What is a redirect URI?